gardener/gardener-extension-shoot-networking-problemdetector/docs/operations/deployment.md

 ```

 ### ControllerRegistration
-An example of a `ControllerRegistration` for the `shoot-networking-problemdetector` can be found here: https://github.com/gardener/gardener-extension-shoot-networking-problemdetector/blob/master/example/controller-registration.yaml
+An example of a `ControllerRegistration` for the `shoot-networking-problemdetector` can be found at [controller-registration.yaml](https://github.com/gardener/gardener-extension-shoot-networking-problemdetector/blob/master/example/controller-registration.yaml).

 The `ControllerRegistration` contains a Helm chart which eventually deploys the `shoot-networking-problemdetector` to seed clusters.
 It offers some configuration options, mainly to set up a static filter list or provide the configuration for downloading the filter list from a service endpoint.